 Concordia has deep roots in the Oklahoma City community and as Oklahomans and Christians, we embrace the opportunity to help others and change lives in the greater community.
 Of course, as a not-for-profit 501(c)3 Oklahoma corporation, part of our responsibility is to give back to the greater Oklahoma City community by identifying and addressing unmet needs among the senior population.

-Concordia’s residents, board and team members see social responsibility as much more than just a corporate obligation, we see it as part of the fabric of our culture and something that makes us who we are: Retirement living provider, care givers, social coordinators, spiritual counselors, friends and family.
-It’s our mission to provide compassionate care for those who call Concordia home, as well as to serve seniors in the greater Oklahoma City community through three key outreach programs; a Durable Medical Equipment/Furniture Program, Mobile Meals Program, and a Wellness on Wheels Program.
+Our senior community’s residents, board and team members see social responsibility as much more than just a corporate obligation, we see it as part of the fabric of our culture and something that makes us who we are: Retirement living provider, care givers, social coordinators, spiritual counselors, friends and family.
+It’s our mission to provide compassionate elder care solutions for those who call Concordia home, as well as to serve seniors in the greater Oklahoma City community through three key outreach programs; a Durable Medical Equipment/Furniture Program, Mobile Meals Program, and a Wellness on Wheels Program.
 In addition to these outreach ministries, residents and team members give and share generously through volunteerism, collection drives, and special fundraisers.

 “On July 1, 2015, I met a new client who was sleeping on a toddler bed with springs coming through the mattress.
-A bed suitable in size for a 2 to 3 year old but as he said “it was better than sleeping on the floor”.
+A bed suitable in size for a 2 to 3-year-old but as he said “it was better than sleeping on the floor”.
 Because of Sunbeam’s partnership with Concordia’s DME/Furniture Program, I felt certain that in time a bed could be found in time.

 I relayed Mr. Perkin’s situation to both Bryan Fitz and Paige Haag, of Concordia, knowing that if Concordia did not have a bed, perhaps they could offer others to contact.